QTechTheory/DissipativeRecompiler/README.md

 - `mmaformatter.c` used to write arrays to files readable by Mathematica

 While below we explain how to use each of these 3 executables, users may find it easier to write their own code utilising the above libraries.
 See the [demo](#demo) for a simple example.

+Users are welcome to modify and re-apply the code and are invited to cite
+> T. Jones and S. Benjamin,
+>
+> *Quantum compilation and circuit optimisation via energy dissipation*
+>
+> arXiv: 1811.03147 (2018)

 ------------------------------------------------------------------------------------------------